WHAT YOU NEED TO KNOW

 Federal Work Study Program:

-The amount listed is the maximum you may earn on a campus part-time job under the Work-Study program.
-To use your Work Study award, contact the Job Placement Office in the San Rafael Building for information on available jobs and hiring procedures (www.glendale.edu/jobplace
+The amount listed is the maximum you may earn in a campus part-time job under the Work-Study program.
+To use your Work Study award, contact the Job Placement Office in the San Rafael Building for information on available jobs and hiring procedures: (Job Placement

 Federal Direct Student Loan (Subsidized or Unsubsidized Loan):

-If you are or were in the Americorps program an earned educational benefits, the funds you are redeeming for this year are listed on your financial aid record
+AMERCORP Grant: If you are or were in the Americorps program and earned educational benefits, the funds you are redeeming for this year are listed as part of your financial aid award.

 Additional information on all programs is available on the General Information Page